xl0418/Phydon/README.md

 \tilde{y}_{Phydon} = \tilde{y}_{gRodon}^P \times \tilde{y}_{phylo}^{(1-P)}
 ```

-where $`P`$ is probability of the gRodon predictions outcompeting the
+where $P$ is probability of the gRodon predictions outcompeting the
 Phylopred predictions.
 Users can choose between these models based on
 the nature of their data.
 The default is “geometric_mean”.